Kiminwoo/senier_project_Guide_process/README.md

 - Modify code ( + Tag retrieval automation tool.py )

 Add multiple parts of tag information at once to save it in Excel

+2019-03-19

+- Mysql Python connection ( + Put_data_MysqlDB.py )

+I have read an Excel file created using Automatic_API and added it to MysqlDB automatically.